Become a Peer Wellbeing Supporter

 What can you expect from training?

-Training consists of a 27-hour, evidence-based programme, usually delivered over 9 weeks via 3-hour sessions.
-Our delivery method will be dependent on COVID-19 guidance at that time and we are fully set up to train online.
+Training consists of a 27-hour, evidence-based programme, delivered over 9 weeks via 3-hour sessions. .
 Groups are kept consistent over the entire programme, as a focus on group cohesion and trust is essential.

 Who can apply to become a Peer Wellbeing Supporter?

-We welcome applications from all areas of the university.
+We welcome applications from all schools within the university.
 The only requirements are:

 - You are in second year or above